Guidance Senior Presentation for College Application Process- Click here (9/18/18)

 These general rules will apply to all college and university application procedures.
 The most important thing to remember is to be sure to check procedures at the various schools to which you are applying.

-- Transcript request forms are located on the wall outside the senior counselor’s door and in the computer room.
+- Nease High School Transcript Requests forms are located on the wall in Guidance or here.
 Transcripts have a $2.00 fee and take between 24 – 48 hours to be processed.
-Fill out the form and take to the computer room (C-102) along with the $2.00 fee.
+Fill out the form and give to the guidance secretary in C-Pod (Guidance).

 - Most college applications require an essay.
 The college essay is a critical factor at most colleges.
 Follow directions, stay on topic and proofread.

-- It is courteous to give at least a one- two week notice to any person from whom you are requesting a recommendation.
-It is also courteous to provide them with a stamped addressed envelope.
+- It is courteous to give at least a two week notice to any person from whom you are requesting a recommendation.
+It is also courteous to provide them with a stamped addressed envelope if universities are using the postal system.
 This procedure also applies for colleges that have their own recommendation forms.

 Important Facts to Remember